ansingh0174/Social-Media-Analysis/README.md

 ---

-**Developer Information**
+### Developer Information

 - **Name**: Ankit Kumar Singh
 - **UID**: 22BCS10416
 - **Institution**: Chandigarh University
 - **Department**: Computer Science Engineering, 3rd Year

-This project was created as part of the partial fulfilment of a 6-week summer training program.
+This project was created as part of the partial fulfillment of a 6-week summer training program.

+### Dataset Credit

+The sentiment analysis model was trained using a dataset sourced from Kaggle.
+Credits to the original dataset creators can be found [here](https://www.kaggle.com/datasets/abhi8923shriv/sentiment-analysis-dataset?select=train.csv).